truestamp/truestamp-tree/README.md

 The library provides several encodings for Merkle inclusion proofs, any one of which is acceptable for validation.

-This library doesn't hash original data or provide a hash function, you have to provide hashed (or arbitrary binary data of fixed size).
+This library doesn't hash original data, you have to provide hashed (or arbitrary binary data of fixed size).

 The library performs extensive compile time (TypeScript), and run time, validation of the incoming data to ensure correctness and safety at the possible expense of raw performance.
 That being said, it is still extremely fast, able to round-trip process a 1,000 item tree in about 20 milliseconds.